Read our guide to find out more about cheap loans and how to search for the best and cheapest personal loan for you.

 By the end of the loan term you will have repaid the full amount of the loan.
 The cheapest personal loans are those with the lowest interest rate and without any extra hidden charges.

 A personal loan isn't secured against your home and is also known as an unsecured loan.
-This makes it more expensive than borrowing via a mortgage, for example.
+This makes it more expensive than borrowing via a mortgage, for example as it could potentially be more difficult for the lender to recoup the money they have lent.

 If you want to know how to find the cheapest personal loan there are a couple of issues that you need to bear in mind.